DFE-Digital/architecture/standards/common-definitions.md

 Components are often used alongside design patterns.
 A pattern describes a general, reusable solution to a commonly occurring problem, within a given context.

-Common Components can be of any size but they all share the same characteristics:
+Common Components can be of any size but they all share the same characteristics.
+They are:
-- They are designed according to common standards, principles and patterns, with independent quality assurance to ensure the principles and patterns have been applied.
+- designed according to common standards, principles and patterns, with independent quality assurance to ensure the principles and patterns have been applied.
-- They are designed and developed in a modular, scalable and resilient way to support ease of reuse and reliability.
+- designed and developed in a modular, scalable and resilient way to support ease of reuse and reliability.
-- They are mapped to a specific business or technical capability/service.
+- mapped to a specific business or technical capability/service.
 This enables easy search and prevents duplication.
-- They are treated as an asset and therefore require asset lifecycle management – support wrap, continuous improvement, enhancement or replacement.
+- treated as an asset and therefore require asset lifecycle management – support wrap, continuous improvement, enhancement or replacement.
-- They are standalone but interoperable with other common components, such that change to one does not cause a ripple effect change to others.
+- standalone but interoperable with other common components, such that change to one does not cause a ripple effect change to others.

 In a mature organisation, common components allow us to build services and products more quickly - reusing common elements from other services (such as a ‘login’ element), rather than recreating it multiple times, in multiple ways.